luapower/website/www/md/building.md

 	./luapower build-order pkg1,...|--all [platform]

-You can use mgit to actually build all those packages:
+Again, you can use mgit to leverage that and actually build the packages:

-	mgit build pkg1,...|--all [platform]
+	./mgit build-all pkg1,...|--all [platform]

 To build all installed packages on the current platform, run:

-	mgit build --all
+	./mgit build-all --all